SpenceKonde/megaTinyCore/megaavr/libraries/Logic/Tricks_and_Tips.md

 ### S-R latch

 INSEL:
-* X: Feedback
+* X: Clear (any input source)
 * Y: Set (any input source)
-* Z: Clear (any input source)
+* Z: Feedback

 LUT:
-* 000: 0
+* 000: 0   - feedback is 0 and neither control asserted -> does nothing
-* 001: 1
+* 001: 0   - feedback is 0 and clear asserted -> does nothing
-* 010: 1
+* 010: 1   - feedback is 0 and set asserted. -> 1
-* 011: 1
-* 100: 0
+* 011: -   - Per app requirements.
+Currently a 0, forbidden state with both lines asserted.
+* 100: 1   - feedback is 1 and neither control asserted -> does nothing
-* 101: 0
+* 101: 0   - feedback is 1 but clear asserted -> 0
-* 110: Per application requirements - logic block is getting contradictroy signals
+* 110: 1   - feedback is 1. set asserted, does nothing. -> does nothing
-* 111: Per application requirements - logic block is getting contradictroy signals
-Ergo: TRUTH = 0x0b??001110 = 0x07 (go low when told to go both directions), 0xC7 (go high when...) or 0x47 (don't change when...).
-Avoid 0x87 (Oscillate rapidly at an unpredictable speed when...)
+* 111: -   - Per app requirements.
+Currently a 1, forbidden state with both lines asserted.
+Ergo: TRUTH = 0x0b?101?100 = 0x54, 0x5C, 0xD4 or 0xDC

+It's clear that 0x5C is no good, unless you want it to oscillate at a very high rate when both control signals are high; you probably don't want that.
+The remaining ones have a simple relationship to eachother

+0x54 will always go low in event of both controls being high, 0xDC will always go high, and 0xD4 will not change the output until one of the input signals is removed.
+Which one makes sense depends on your application and the kind of signals you can get access to easily.

 Clock: N/A for latch, anything except IN2 as clock as demanded by application for flipflop.